Personal tools

 But I am just one person.
 What difference can one person make?

 If each person takes this attitude than nothing is ever accomplished.
-If each person commits to something then a large group of people of whom the single person is a part can have a great influence.
+If each person commits to something then a large group of people can have a great influence.
 This works only if each individual chooses to support a cause; a person has to individually decide to be vegetarian.
-If no people decide to be vegetarian there will be no influence.
+If no people decide to be vegetarian, there will be no influence.

 I'd like to be vegan but I could never give up ice cream (or cheese, or something else).

-Being vegan is not an all or nothing stance.
+Helping animals is not all or nothing.
 You can strive to move towards being vegan by cutting out whatever animal products you can.
 If giving up ice cream is too hard for you, you may want to cut down on everything else except ice cream.
-But you should also keep in mind that there are a great number of vegan ice creams and sorbets.
+But also keep in mind that there are a great number of vegan ice creams and sorbets.
 We also found that our tastes changed after being vegan and we no longer crave some things we used to like a lot (a personal example may help make this point more convincing).

 Vegans have no respect for humanity.
 Humans have a higher moral status than animals.